 Total fuel: 163 imperial gallons, giving a maximum range of some 760 miles (an endurance of over 4 hours).

 Armament: Four Browning .303 machine guns in wings with 600 rounds per gun (nearly double the number of rounds-per-gun of a Hurricane or Spitfire).
 One Lewis .303 machine gun in rear cockpit (whenever possible the gunner would try to replace this with a Vickers "K" gun which was more reliable and had a higher rate of fire).
 One 500 lb semi-armour-piercing bomb(SAP) or one 500 lb armour-piercing (AP)* or one 250 lb general purpose (GP) bomb recessed under fuselage and held in a bomb crutch to swing it clear of the propeller in dive bombing attacks.
 A "light series carrier" bomb rack could be fitted under each wing.
 Each carrier could hold 4 x 20 lb Cooper bombs or incendiaries or 2 x 40 lb bombs or incendiaries.
 Some reference books mistakenly give the impression the light series bomb racks were only ever used for "practice" bombs.
 The same carriers were used on Lysanders, Battles and Blenheims and were very much a weapon of war.
-The 500lb AP and SAP bombs was only used against armoured warships, for attacks on merchant ships and ground targets the normal bombload was a 250 lb bomb in the fuselage recess and either 20lb or 40lb bombs on the light series carriers.
+The 500lb AP and SAP bombs were usually reserved for use against armoured warships, for attacks on merchant ships and ground targets the normal bombload was a 250 lb bomb in the fuselage recess and either 20lb or 40lb bombs on the light series carriers.
 The 250 lb bomb had only a little less explosive content than the 500lb SAP and AP bombs (the extra weight of the latter was down to the casing, needed to punch through armour).
 If used against ground targets the SAP and AP bombs would often bury themselves deep before exploding, reducing the blast effect.
 The small and largely ineffective 100 lb anti-submarine (AS) bomb could also be carried in the fuselage recess.